a boutique winery with spectacular alpine views

 The Morrison family today

 Leslie and Thelma Morrison passed away in the mid 1980’s.
 Kevin Morrison enjoyed a career in film following his move to Melbourne, where he resides today.
-Now retired, he is working as a volunteer at St Paul’s Cathedral in the city.

 Robert and Dianne had very rewarding teaching careers before deciding to change direction and make their own wine.